imazen/keyhub/spec/schema.md

 All date/time values are in UTC
-All date/time columns will be in 'new' style (date, time, datetime2)
+All date/time columns will be in 'new' style (date, time, datetime2) All date values will be presented in day, full month name, year format.
+Example: 18 september 2012

 ## Data Model